 On most trains, the bike spaces are just in the normal carriages.
-But on some InterCity trains, you’ll need to load your bike into a ‘guard’s van’, then jump back out onto the platform and go in via a passenger door.
-(This includes High Speed Trains, aka InterCity 125s.)
+On newer InterCity trains, this is generally in a separate compartment near one of the doors.
 On Virgin’s tilting Pendolinos, the bike storage has its own door, but once you’re in you can walk through to the carriage.
+On older InterCity trains, you’ll need to load your bike into a ‘guard’s van’, then jump back out onto the platform and go in via a passenger door.

 It might be a hassle, but an unloaded bike takes up much less space than a loaded one.
 Removing panniers enables another cyclist to load their bike next to yours.
 (If the guard’s van is separate, do this on the platform, and pick them up when you go back into the carriage.)
 You might want to remove expensive lights, too.